firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-15-papas-gonna-buy-you-a-mockingbird.md

 My hands come back to me like a system rebooting.
 I reach back into his head and grab another tendril, and I sing the line out loud, and the next part too.

-“_When you're here, it's always summertime, sipping on drinks in the bright sunshine / Make it perfect, just you wait and see._”
+“_When you're here, it's always summertime / sipping on drinks in the bright sunshine / Make it perfect, just you wait and see._”

 It’s hollow nonsense, worsened with age.
 Who’s been outside in the last five years?
 But annoyance distracts me from horror, and I’ve got the chip clear on three sides.